critesjosh/token-xapp-alfa-kovan/README.md

 `yarn` to install dependencies.

-`yarn watch` to automatically recompile typescript.
+`yarn compile` to compile typescript.

 `yarn dev` to automaitcally browserify js and start the dev server.